WVM2011-04

 meet all the demands

-alternates and view them; think we shd take initiative
+alternates and view them; think we shd take

 Mayor: speak to referral